 Optimizing organizational outcomes through collaborative leadership.

-The most productive organizations are strikingly similar.
+The most successful and agile organizations are strikingly similar.
 They make smarter decisions based on better information.
 They inspire collaborative teams that can execute those decisions effectively.
 They create cultures of excellence.
-Columbia University’s Master of Science in Information and Knowledge Strategy (IKNS) develops leaders prepared to guide such organizations.
-Our graduates master essential skills in collaborative leadership, strategy, entrepreneurship, design, and change management.
-Their training enables them to optimize organizational decisions and outcomes, which translates to increased productivity and impact at all levels of organizations across all industry, nonprofit, and government sectors.
+Columbia University’s Master of Science in Information and Knowledge Strategy (IKNS) trains leaders to guide such organizations.
+Our graduates master essential skills across the full spectrum of enterprise-wide knowledge strategy, from business analytics and Artificial Intelligence, collaboration and team/project management, to digital transformation and change management.
+Their training enables them to optimize strategy and outcomes at all levels of organizations in any industry, nonprofit, and government sector.

 At a Glance